TitiSkywalker/Graphics-CUDA/README.md

 ![alt text](./output/scene0_sphere.bmp)

 This project implements Monte Carlo ray tracing in CUDA.
-It is a simplified version of another C++ ray tracer, which is accelerated by MPI.
+It is a simplified version of another C++ ray tracer.
 You can check it out [here](https://github.com/TitiSkywalker/Graphics).

 ## 0. Table of contents
 - [Installation](#1-Installation)